We have over 7.9 million customers in the UK.

 |You pay||The taxman pays||The total invested into your pension|

 If you pay basic rate tax, you don’t need to worry about claiming tax relief, we'll take care of this for you.
-However, if you're a higher or additional-rate taxpayer, you may be able to claim more tax relief through your yearly self-assessment form.
-The table below illustrates this, based on a net contribution of £100.
+If you pay higher or additional rate tax, we will still claim the basic rate tax relief for you.
+In addition, you may be able to claim more tax relief through your yearly self-assessment form.

-Up until the age of 75, you can pay up to 100% of your annual earnings or up to £3,600 gross – whichever is more – into your pension in a single tax year, and still benefit from the tax relief outlined above.
+Up until age 75, you can pay a gross amount of up to 100% of your annual earnings into your pension in a single tax year, up to the Annual Allowance, and still benefit from the tax relief outlined above.

 Saving for your retirement in a personal pension, for example our Stakeholder pension, allows you to take advantage of the extra money that the taxman will add – a boost which could really help fund your retirement.

 Please note that:

 Our stakeholder pension is a simple, straightforward way to save for your retirement.